 Enjoy this post?
 Pin it for later!

-Product Review Disclosure: Boquete Rock Climbing School provided us with a discounted rock climbing session and Finca dos Jefes provided us with a complimentary coffee tour.
+Partnership Disclosure: Boquete Rock Climbing School provided us with a discounted rock climbing session and Finca dos Jefes provided us with a complimentary coffee tour.
 This did not influence my post in any way and as always I’ve provided balanced and honest reviews.
-Read more in our full Product Review Disclosure.
+Read more in our full Partnership Disclosure.

 great article, some as informative and in style.. thanks ll check out boquete